runpod/docs/docs/serverless/overview.md

 ---
 title: Overview
-description: An overview to Serverless GPU computing for AI inference and training.
+description: An overview to Serverless computing for AI inference and training.
 sidebar_position: 1
 ---

-RunPod offers Serverless GPU computing for AI inference, training, and general compute, allowing users to pay by the second for their compute usage.
+RunPod offers Serverless GPU and CPU computing for AI inference, training, and general compute, allowing users to pay by the second for their compute usage.
 This flexible platform is designed to scale dynamically, meeting the computational needs of AI workloads from the smallest to the largest scales.

 You can use the following methods:

 - Quick Deploy: Quick deploys are pre-built custom endpoints of the most popular AI models.
 - Handler Functions: Bring your own functions and run in the cloud.

-If you'd like to use pre-built endpoints of some of the most popular AI models, see [AI APIs](/ai-apis).
+- vLLM Endpoint: Specify a Hugging Face model and run in the cloud.

 ## Why RunPod Serverless?